nixworks/public/news/2010/03/29/README.md

 ##### Architecture
 ### [In architecture, Kazuyo Sejima and Ryue Nishizawa, cofounders of the firm SANAA, win the 2010 Pritzker Prize. ](/news/2010/03/29/in-architecture-kazuyo-sejima-and-ryue-nishizawa-cofounders-of-the-firm-sanaa-win-the-2010-pritzker-prize.md)
-_Context: Pritzker Prize, Ryue Nishizawa, SANAA, architecture, Kazuyo Sejima_
+_Context: SANAA, Ryue Nishizawa, Kazuyo Sejima, architecture, Pritzker Prize_

 ##### Hutaree
 ### [Nine members of the Hutaree militia are arrested in the United States on allegations of a plot to kill policemen then to attack the funerals, in preparation for a war against all levels of American government. ](/news/2010/03/29/nine-members-of-the-hutaree-militia-are-arrested-in-the-united-states-on-allegations-of-a-plot-to-kill-policemen-then-to-attack-the-funerals.md)
-_Context: Hutaree, United States, militia_
+_Context: United States, militia, Hutaree_

 ##### Patent
 ### [A patent on two human genes is struck down by a judge in U.S. District Court in Manhattan. ](/news/2010/03/29/a-patent-on-two-human-genes-is-struck-down-by-a-judge-in-u-s-district-court-in-manhattan.md)